tillbiskup/evedata/docs/concepts.rst

     The practice is currently different, but that is nothing the development of the ``evedata`` package and the connected infrastructure is concerned with.
 Eventually, there will be *one* supported interface to the data files (``evedata``) and a series of modular and capable tools that can be easily extended by the users (``radiometry``).

-At least the relevant (practically occuring) versions of eveH5 files should be supported by the ``evedata`` package.
+At least the relevant (practically occurring) versions of eveH5 files should be supported by the ``evedata`` package.
 Which versions these are will be the result of a detailed statistics over all measurement files present.

 .. note::